girobusan/latid/docs/en/custom_scripts.md

 ---
 title: Custom scripts
-status: draft
 ---
-This document is a draft.
+This feature is new and something about it can be changed.

 You may extend the functionality of Latid using your own custom scripts.
 Scripts are written in Java Script and placed